hangoeun16/hangoeun16.github.io/_courses/CS520/lecture-04.markdown

 Note: This is my personal interpretation based on self-study of the lecture slides, notes, videos, and supplementary external resources.
 As a self-learner without formal enrollment or instructor feedback, my understanding, commentary, and connections between sources may be inaccurate or incomplete.
 Please refer to the official course materials for authoritative content.

+When creating a knowledge graph from data, we typically face two types of issues, which are:
+  1. schema mapping problem:  determining how data elements from a new data source should be added to knowledge graph
+  2. record linkage problem: inferring if the two entities in the data may be the same real world entity.

+#### Schema Mapping